pedropereira98/MulletBench/disk-simulation/README.md

 ```

 ## Run test on docker
 We also provide the option to run the tests within a Docker container.
-In this case, the configuration file must be called `test-list.txt`.
+In this case, you must provide a configuration file called `test-list.txt`, in the same folder as `./build-docker.sh`.

 First, build the image.
 ```